 Untouched by the busyness of everyday life, Togakushi is a sacred spiritual spot located on Mt.
 Togakushi blessed with abundant nature and a rich culture that is thousands of years old.
 With direct bus access from Nagano Station, you’ll get there in about an hour, which makes it the perfect daytrip.
-(You’ll find more details on how to get there and special ticket info at the bottom!)
+(You’ll find more details on how to get there and info on Zenkoji & Togakushi 1-Day Ticket at the bottom!)

-Togakushi is most known for the Togakushi Shrine.
-The Togakushi Shrine actually consists of five shrines: Hokosha (lower shrine), Hinomikosha, Chuusha (middle shrine), Kuzuryusha and Okusha (upper shrine).
+Togakushi is most known for the Togakushi Shrine – a sacred place to worship the gods of the Japanese religion, Shinto.
+The Togakushi Shrine actually consists of five shrines: Hokosha (lower shrine), Hinomikosha, Chusha (middle shrine), Kuzuryusha and Okusha (upper shrine).
 Hokosha, Chusha and Okusha are located about a 2-kilometer hike apart from each other, while Hinomikosha is near Hokosha and Kuzuryusha is next to Okusha.